 Southwest Baltimore, nicknamed “Sowebo” by its residents, is a collection of neighborhoods less than two miles west of the Inner Harbor filled with historic landmarks, unique housing stock, neighborhood parks, and local businesses.
 Sowebo is home to Union Square, Franklin Square, Hollins-Roundhouse, Washington Village/Pigtown, Mount Clare, Poppleton and Barre Circle, seven distinct and vibrant neighborhoods connected by the Southwest Partneship.
 Within Sowebo’s boundaries, residents and visitors can find city gems such as the H.L.
 Mencken House, the B&O Museum, the Mount Claire Mansion House, Carroll Park, Hollins Market, and much more.

 The Union Square and Hollins Market Historic District is filled with spacious row houses of both Federal and Greek Revival Architecture and is home to many interesting landmarks.
 For example, around historic Union Square Park is the H.L.
 Mencken House, where the famed author lived and wrote from 1883-1956.
 At the heart of the Hollins Market district is the market itself.
-Hollins Market is the oldest operating public market in Baltimore and currently houses Mulberry’s Market and Bar, several meat, produce, and other food vendors.
-Another area attraction is the B&O Railroad Museum, which has over 200 major pieces of railroad equipment, photographs, train engines and cars from every period of railroad history.
+The recently renovated Hollins Market is the oldest operating public market in Baltimore and currently houses Mulberry’s Market and Bar, several meat, produce, and other food vendors.
+Another area attraction is the B&O Railroad Museum, which has over 200 major pieces of railroad equipment, photographs, train engines, and cars from every period of railroad history.